 Officially known as the Church of the Resurrection of the Christ, this is the site of the 1881 assassination of Emperor Alexander II.
 A canopy made from rhodonite and jasper marks his assassination spot.

-With this unmistakable brightly coloured onion domes piercing the sky, this is a St Petersburg landmark.
+With its unmistakable brightly coloured onion domes piercing the sky, this is a St. Petersburg landmark.
 Sadly, the main dome was encased in scaffolding during my visit.

 The interior of the church is equally stunning, with its 700 m² intricate mosaic panels created by a who’s who of artists of the time.

-St Petersburg’s metro is relatively young – first opened in 1955 – and is beautiful.
-It’s not often that a functional means of transport is turned into multiple works of arts.
+St. Petersburg’s metro is relatively young – it started operating in 1955 – and is beautiful.
+It’s not often that a functional means of transport is turned into multiple works of art.

-The next stop with Admiralteyskaya, one of the newest and also deepest stations.
+The next stop was Admiralteyskaya, one of the newest and also deepest stations.
 Located next to the Admiralty, this station has a nautical theme.

-On the second day, my St Petersburg tour focused on the sites outside the city: Catherine Palace and Peterhof Gardens.
+The second day of my St. Petersburg tour focused on the sites outside the city: Catherine Palace and Peterhof Gardens.